agnishwarr/agnishwarr/README.md

 ## 🏆 Projects

-### Diabetes Prediction Based on AI-ML Techniques
-- A comprehensive project that harnesses sophisticated AI-ML algorithms to analyze multidimensional patient data for accurate early diabetes prediction.
+# A Stacked Machine Learning Framework for Type 2 Diabetes Prediction Using Clinical and Behavioral Data

+## Overview
+A machine learning project designed for early prediction of Type 2 Diabetes Mellitus by integrating behavioral and clinical health data using a stacked ensemble approach.

+## Technologies Used
-- **Technologies Used:** Python, Scikit-Learn, TensorFlow, Pandas, NumPy.
+Python, Scikit-Learn, TensorFlow, XGBoost, Pandas, NumPy

-- **Key Features:**
-  - Uses machine learning models for predictive analytics.
+## Key Features
+- **Stacked Ensemble Model:**
+  - Random Forest on behavioral data (BRFSS)
+  - XGBoost on clinical data (PIMA & FGHDD)
+  - Meta-level XGBoost classifier combining both
+- **Accuracy:** Achieved 89% overall prediction accuracy
+- **Behavioral Impact:** Behavioral features contributed 72% to final decision
+- **Data Fusion:** Combines heterogeneous sources for a holistic view
+- **Interpretability:** Integrated visual tools and SHAP for feature importance

+## Highlights
-  - Implements feature selection and data preprocessing for better accuracy.
+- Scalable and interpretable model for real-world healthcare deployment
-  - Provides visualization tools to interpret prediction results.
+- Emphasizes lifestyle factors in early diagnosis

 ### Mean Time To Failure of a Coherent System
 - Analyzes a special coherent system with exchangeable components where, upon system failure, a standby component activates to restore functionality with the remaining operational components.